SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Shield Wall (7 Malice)**
 >
 > Until the end of the round, all kobolds with Shield?
-Shield!
-Impose an additional bane on incoming strikes and abilities.
+Shield! impose an additional bane on incoming strikes and abilities.

 ###### Kobold Princeps